 The game's premise and setup is relatively simple; it's just a matter of murdering people.
 What could go wrong, right?
 Except as levels unfold, partygoers will find your leftovers and run screaming to the nearest phone; calling the authorities in the process.
 Being seen in “the act” will definitely lead to a prompt arrest, but even just being in the wrong room will potentially end your serial killer career.
 Random events can also cause your untimely demise.
 Piss off the wrong person at the party, and they may just come at you and call the cops out of spite.
 While a somewhat simplistic game in overall design, it requires a cat and mouse-like approach to really narrow down your targets.

 Fans of the popular video game streamer website Twitch.tv are in a treat as well - Party Hard can be tied to your account, providing viewers the opportunity to get in on the fun.
 Viewers can vote to trigger random events to occur in-game.
 These events are level dependent, but they range from having a pizza delivery boy show up to being invaded by a SWAT team.
 It's an interesting feature and a great way to include the community for streamers out there.

 This 8-bit stylized game is a blast to play.
 Every level holds its own challenges and combined with the procedurally generated pieces, no party will play out the exact same way.
-The game may not necessarily be deep, but it holds a unique charm in its straightforward and fun gameplay.Note: The Party Hard review is based on a digital PC copy of the game, provided for review purposes.
+The game may not necessarily be deep, but it holds a unique charm in its straightforward and fun gameplay.Note: Party Hard was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.